Coatings and Lamination

-Varnish or print varnish is a clear coating that can be processed like an ink in (offset) presses.
-It has a similar composition to ink, but lacks any color pigment it is applied to printed surfaces for looks and protection.
+Varnish, or print varnish, is a clear coating that can be processed like an ink in (offset) presses.
+It has a similar composition to ink, but lacks any color pigment.
+It is applied to printed surfaces for looks and protection.

-Varnish is the least effective way to prevent scuffing.
+Varnish is the least-effective way to prevent scuffing.
 It is essentially ink without pigment.
 It requires its own printing unit on press.
-It is often printed as an additional pass through the press after the initial ink coating has dried so that it provides a glossier finish.
-Varnish is available in at ColorPage in gloss and dull.
+It is often printed as an additional pass through the press, after the initial ink coating has dried, so that it provides a glossier finish.
+Varnish is available at ColorPage in gloss and in dull.

 UV coating gives more protection and sheen than either varnish or aqueous coating.
 Since it is cured with light and not heat, no solvents enter the atmosphere.
 However, it is more difficult to recycle than the other coatings.